gost/play-with-gost/README.md

 - Check with website container creation: press 'Show projects' button, should show 1 new project 'test'

-- When started, go to your new GOST instance: http://test.lvh.me (in case of test as projectname)
+- When started, go to your new GOST instance: http://test.lvh.me (in case of 'test' as projectname)

 Step 6: Delete GOST project